Youth Access to Nature Fund

 $50,000 – Acta Non Verba: Youth Urban Farm Project

-To provide low-income youth of color in East Oakland with ongoing, hands-on, nature-based experiences.
+To provide 150 East Oakland low-income youth of color and their families with ongoing, safe, hands-on, nature-based experiences.

 $50,000 – Bay Area Wilderness Training